As the limousine arrived, I watched, wondering who the distinguished rider would be.

 The dividing mirror slid open, “Mrs. Cunio, are you in need of my services?”

 “I’m good, thanks,” I said, slipping the flip phone into my pocket.
 If I could make one upgrade, it would be that.
 I took a chocolate…it melted in my mouth.
-I watched the decorative interior lights, the traffic noiselessly streaming by, and smelled the leather seat I’d nestled into.
+I watched the decorative interior lights, the traffic noiselessly streaming by, and nestled into the leather seat.

 “God, is there a purpose for this ride?”

-I heard in my spirit, You are experiencing what you’ve taught.
+I heard in my spirit, You’re experiencing what you’ve taught.

 I thought about a time I’d taught on Song of Solomon, the Bride of Christ, and her Bridegroom Jesus Christ, as represented in the vignette.
-To make the point of His luxurious love, I’d ordered a limousine to transport the ladies to a restaurant.
+To emphasize His luxurious love, I’d ordered a limousine to transport the ladies to a restaurant.
 I’d made the comparison between the limousine and the chariot of Song of Solomon 3:6-11.

 “This is how deeply your Bridegroom loves you,” I’d said.
-“Jesus Christ— ‘Beloved Solomon’ in the allegory—offers you His best.
-His love is incomparable.”
+“Jesus Christ— ‘Beloved Solomon’ in the allegory—offers you His best, incomparable divine love.”

-When we yoke ourselves to the Bridegroom Jesus Christ, He brings freedom in every area—extinguishing Satan’s traps, and teaching us to lean into the divine love and peace He intends for us to live in.
-He has reserved His best for His Bride.
+When we yoke ourselves to the Bridegroom Jesus Christ, He brings freedom in every area—extinguishing Satan’s traps, and teaching us to lean into His divine love and peace.
+Our Bridegroom has reserved His best for His Bride.
 There is no lackluster with Him.
-His plans for you, His Bride, exceed any good plan we could imagine.
+His plans for us exceed any good plan we could imagine.

 Go forth, O daughters of Zion, and see King Solomon with the crown with which his mother crowned him on the day of his wedding, the day of the gladness of his heart.Song of Solomon 3:11 NKJV